Fastiv: Economy

 The main branches of the economy of the city of Fastiv are: industry, railway and trade.

-INDUSTRY
+Industry

 Fastiv has a long industrial tradition, and currently the city's enterprises produce the following products: chemical, electrothermal, oil refining and gas consumption equipment, furniture, technical oils, sewing products, beer and soft drinks, flour, printing products, food packaging, bread and bakery products.

 The most powerful industrial enterprises are:

 – "Univest Marketing" LLC is one of the leaders in the publishing and printing industries of Ukraine, the company is engaged in the production of newspapers, magazines, trade catalogs, cardboard and blister packaging;